A tried and true, simple approach.

 Last week, in my 27 learnings post I said:

 Start investing young.
 Compound interest is your future self's friend.
 If you haven't started yet, don't panic - just calmly and deliberately set aside a few hours in the next week to open a Roth IRA and a Brokerage account and get started.

-I promised I would expand on this statement . . .
+I promised I would . . .

 Ideas are for sharing.
 Ideas are for stealing.
 Ideas are not for hoarding.